wrightmat/dnd-eberron/locations/Syrkarn.md

 ### Characters

 * **Gerazan Sandaili** (NG male human sorceror).
 Sahar of Nderitese, and therefore leader of the region.
-He is known is his psionic abilities.
+He is known for his psionic abilities.
 * **Immasa** (NG female eneko bard).
 Chief Ambassador to the other regions of Sarlona.
 She has blue skin and white hair, and a fairly significant overbite, which betrays her "mongrel" half-giant and ogre ancestry.
 * **Ky** (NN non-binary eneko cleric).
 A former member of the Wanderers of Twilight, Ky is one of the best sources of information on cult activity — they remain one of the few people to flee their ranks and live to tell about it.
 Can generally be found in Nderitese or Ardhmen.
 * **Dalassakash'alyntar** (LG male shulassakar cleric).
 Servant of the Flame that Binds in Nderitese.